Helen Mirren Net Worth

 Real Estate: Hackford and Mirren have homes in Los Angeles, Provence (France), New York City, New Orleans and Lake Tahoe (Nevada).

 In 1986 Taylor bought a 6.6-acre property in the Hollywood Hills.
+The home was built in 1908 for a silent film actor named Dustin Farnum.
 In 2014 Taylor and Helen listed this home for rent for the low-low fee of $40,000 per month.
+In July 2021 they listed this home for sale for $18.5 million or for rent for $45,000 per month.

 |Net Worth:||$100 Million|